 The business process outsourcing industry relies on large numbers of skilled employees, and our success depends to a significant extent on our ability to attract, hire, train and retain qualified employees.
 The business process outsourcing industry, including our company, experiences high employee attrition.
-In fiscal 2006, our attrition rate for associates - employees who execute business processes for our clients following their completion of a six-month probationary period - was approximately 30%.
+In fiscal 2007, our attrition rate for associates (employees who execute business processes for our clients following their completion of a six-month probationary period) was approximately 43% which we believe is broadly in line with our peers in the offshore business process outsourcing industry.
 There is significant competition in India for professionals with the skills necessary to perform the services we offer to our clients.
 Increased competition for these professionals, in the business process outsourcing industry or otherwise, could have an adverse effect on us.
 A significant increase in the attrition rate among employees with specialized skills could decrease our operating efficiency and productivity and could lead to a decline in demand for our services.

-In addition, our ability to maintain and renew existing engagements and obtain new businesses will depend, in large part, on our ability to attract, train and retain personnel with skills that enable us to keep pace with growing demands for outsourcing, evolving industry standards and changing client preferences.
+In addition, our ability to maintain and renew existing engagements and obtain new businesses will depend in large part, on our ability to attract, train and retain personnel with skills that enable us to keep pace with growing demands for outsourcing, evolving industry standards and changing client preferences.
 Our failure either to attract, train and retain personnel with the qualifications necessary to fulfill the needs of our existing and future clients or to assimilate new employees successfully could have a material adverse effect on our business, results of operations, financial condition and cash flows.